openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 semantics or machine readable definitions in the Wallet's server metadata, mapping a scope value to an equivalent `presentation_definition` object.

-Such definition of a scope value MUST allow the Verifier to determine the identifiers for Presentation Definition and Input Descriptors used in the respective `presentation_submission` response parameter as well as the Credential formats and types in the `vp_token` response parameter defined in (#response-parameters).
+Such definition of a scope value MUST allow the Verifier to determine the identifiers of the Presentation Definition and Input Descriptor(s) in the `presentation_submission` response parameter (`definition_id` and `descriptor_map.id` respectively) as well as the Credential formats and types in the `vp_token` response parameter defined in (#response-parameters).

 It is RECOMMENDED to use collision-resistant scopes values.